nbi-hyq/uf_decoder/README.md

 # uf_decoder

 Modified union-find decoder for arbitrary CSS codes.
-The decoder makes a simplification as it avoids tracking of cluster boundaries and uses breadth-first graph traversal of the Tanner graph of the code.
+The decoder makes a simplification as it avoids tracking of cluster boundaries and uses instead breadth-first graph traversal of the Tanner graph of the code.
+The obtained thresholds are on par with https://arxiv.org/abs/1709.06218, yet the decoding is faster due to the made simplifications.

-# features
+## features
 - Fast decoding of topological codes with periodic boundary conditions (Algorithms 1, 2, 3)
 - Decoding of general qLDPC codes (Algorithm 4)
 - Include qubit erasure/loss into the decoding